 There seem to be 2 camps that exist for crypto currencies (Bitcoin is a crypto currency).

-One, which tends to include workers in the tech industry and those affiliated with it (e.g. VCs), are the intrinsic flag bearers of Bitcoin.
+One, which tends to include workers in Tech and those affiliated with it (e.g. VCs), are the intrinsic flag bearers of Bitcoin.

-It makes alot of sense when you think about it: the organic elements of Bitcoin cleanly map to the attributes of any conceptual product within the tech ecosystems.
+It makes sense when you think about it: the organic elements of Bitcoin cleanly map to the attributes of any conceptual product within the tech ecosystems.

 Being able to see the value in something that is virtual.
 Being able to innovate into new services and technology that go on to become market creators or market disruptors.